mozilla/mig/doc/runner.rst

         [client]
         clientconfpath = "default" ; Path to client conf, default for $HOME/.migrc

+If the GPG key used by mig-runner is protected by a passphrase, the `passphrase` option can be included under the client section.
+If this is specified this passphrase will be used to access the private key.

 The `directory` option specifies the root directory that stores all the mig-runner related control information.
 A typical runner directory may look something like this.